City : CV Factory : What is a CV for?

-It's often the first thing that your employer will see when you apply, so you need to make sure that you do yourself justice and clearly show your fit for the role.
+It's often the first thing that your employer will see when you apply, so you need to make sure that you do yourself justice and clearly show you're fit for the role.

 Your CV alone won't get you the job, but if it's well written and clearly shows your skills, you have a great chance of achieving an interview - it is the first step to success!

-On average, employers initially spend 30 seconds scanning your CV to see if you're right for the role!
+On average, employers initially spend 30 seconds or less scanning your CV to see if you're right for the role!

 Here are some tips to help you catch their attention:

 - Make it very clear and easy to read,